limosek/zaf/README.md

 * Zabbix API support

 ## Installing Zaf

+Note: this instructions are for *trunk* version of zaf.
+For *stable* version, see https://github.com/limosek/zaf/tree/1.3

 You need to be root and you must have curl installed on your system.
 Depending on your system, github certificates may not be available so you have to use *-k* option for curl (insecure).
 Default installation type is silent.
 So there will be no questions and everything will be autodetected.
 This simple command should be used on most systems:
 ```
 curl -k https://raw.githubusercontent.com/limosek/zaf/master/install.sh | sh